mikeleppane/mikeleppane/README.md

 > *\"I'm not a great programmer; I'm just a good programmer with great habits.\"*  -Kent Beck

-## I'm a husband, father of two boys and developer!!
 I'm Mikko from Finland, and I am a software engineer at Vaisala.
 I really enjoy learning languages and frameworks like React or Rust.
 I'm also a big advocate of Clean Code.
-Currently, I'm deeply focused on learning full stack development.
-In addition, the future plan is to get a solid grasp on AWS and Rust programming language.
+Currently, I'm deeply focused on Rust programming language.
 ### Connect with me:
 [<img align="left" alt="LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]